Follow the money: Salary cap could spawn NHL trade frenzy

 "I know what kind of situation Washington was in, so I knew there was a possibility," he said.

-General managers say there is more trade chatter now than at any time in recent years, and much of it has to do with a wide gap between the haves and have nots across the NHL.
-Only it's not about contenders and rebuilders; a handful of teams know they will be up against the salary cap ceiling and many others have plenty of room and can use it to take on bad contracts to get better.
+General managers say there is more trade chatter now than at any time in recent years, and much of it has to do with a wide gap between the haves and have-nots across the NHL: A handful of teams know they will be up against the salary cap ceiling and many others have plenty of room and can use it to take on bad contracts to get better.

+The salary cap was $79.5 million this past season, and there are fears that the new cap, which takes effect July 1, will be under the $83 million initial projection.

 "One thing I think is really apparent is that there's a commodity out there called the cap," Winnipeg general manager Kevin Cheveldayoff said.
 "I think that a lot of people are talking around those things as well.
 It's an interesting dynamic this summer, so we'll kind of see."